-OUR VISION FOR RECONCILIATION

-Port of Newcastle's vision for reconciliation is to understand and recognise Australia's Traditional Owners in what we have done, what we will do, and the role we play in our community.
-It is about creating a safe place for past, present, and emerging Traditional Owners who work with and for the Port and ensuring that future generations are set up for success.
-We recognise that reconciliation is linked to a sustainable future for Port of Newcastle.
-As current Custodians of a critical infrastructure for the Hunter region, it is important that we recognise Aboriginal people as the Traditional Custodians of the land and waters on which we operate.

-We will continue to promote reconciliation through our sphere of influence and will support our vision by:

-Meaningfully engaging with Aboriginal and Torres Strait Islander stakeholders across the Newcastle and Hunter region, and the wider NSW regional areas;

-Providing employment, education and mentoring opportunities for Aboriginal and Torres Strait Islander peoples;

-• Creating an inclusive, diverse and culturally safe workplace for our employees and fostering an environment where diverse cultures are not only preserved but celebrated;
+OUR VISION FOR RECONCILIATION Port of Newcastle's vision for reconciliation is to environment where diverse cultures are not only understand and recognise Australia's Traditional Owners in what we have done, what we will preserved but celebrated; Immersing our staff with cultural awareness to do, and the role we play in our community.
+It is about creating a safe place for past, present, increase knowledge and embrace Aboriginal and Torres Strait Islander cultures; and emerging Traditional Owners who work with and for the Port and ensuring that future Sharing our journey with others and increasing generations are set up for success.
+We recognise accountability and transparency to our that reconciliation is linked to a sustainable future stakeholders: for Port of Newcastle.
+As current Custodians of a critical infrastructure for the Hunter region, it is • Embracing traditional knowledge in current important that we recognise Aboriginal people as the Traditional Custodians of the land and waters environmental management practices. on which we operate.
+Port of Newcastle is located on the lands of the We will continue to promote reconciliation through our sphere of influence and will support our vision by: Awabakal and Worimi peoples.
+In preparation for this Innovate RAP, Port of Newcastle engaged with local Aboriginal and Torres Strait Islander stakeholders from the University of Newcastle and Meaningfully engaging with Aboriginal and Torres Awabakal Local Land Council.
+We will continue to Strait Islander stakeholders across the Newcastle engage with our stakeholders throughout our RAP and Hunter region, and the wider NSW regional journey in order to continually improve our efforts towards reconciliation.
+Providing employment, education and mentoring We will share our journey with and be accountable opportunities for Aboriginal and Torres Strait to our internal and external stakeholders.
+Islander peoples; Creating an inclusive, diverse and culturally safe workplace for our employees and fostering an